-The screenshot feature lets you automatically save screenshots to your Dropbox account.
+The screenshot feature lets you automatically save screenshots and screen recordings to your Dropbox account.
 Once you turn this feature on:

-- Screenshots save instantly a Screenshots folder in your account
+- Screenshots and screen recordings automatically save to a folder in your account called Screenshots

-- A link to the screenshot is copied to your clipboard for easy sharing
+- A link to the screenshot or screen recording is copied to your clipboard for easy sharing